pact-foundation/pact-ruby-standalone/README.md

   pact-broker can-i-deploy -a, --pacticipant=PACTICIPANT -b, --broker-base-url=BROKER_BASE_URL

 Options:
   -a, --pacticipant=PACTICIPANT                                  # The pacticipant name.
 Use once for each pacticipant being checked.
   -e, [--version=VERSION]                                        # The pacticipant version.
 Must be entered after the --pacticipant that it relates to.
       [--ignore=PACTICIPANT]                                     # The pacticipant name to ignore.
 Use once for each pacticipant being ignored.
 A specific version can be ignored by also specifying a --version after the pacticipant name option.
 The environment variable PACT_BROKER_CAN_I_DEPLOY_IGNORE may also be used to specify a pacticipant name to ignore, with commas to separate multiple pacticipant names if necessary.
   -l, [--latest=[TAG]]                                           # Use the latest pacticipant version.
 Optionally specify a TAG to use the latest version with the specified tag.
       [--branch=BRANCH]                                          # The branch of the version for which you want to check the verification results.
-      [--main-branch], [--no-main-branch]  # Use the latest version of the configured main branch of the pacticipant as the version for which you want to check the verification results
+      [--main-branch], [--no-main-branch], [--skip-main-branch]  # Use the latest version of the configured main branch of the pacticipant as the version for which you want to check the verification results
                                                                  # Default: false
-      [--to-environment=ENVIRONMENT]       # The environment into which the pacticipant(s) are to be deployed [--to=TAG]                           # The tag that represents the branch or environment of the integrated applications for which you want to check the verification result status.
+      [--to-environment=ENVIRONMENT]                             # The environment into which the pacticipant(s) are to be deployed
+      [--to=TAG]                                                 # The tag that represents the branch or environment of the integrated applications for which you want to check the verification result status.
   -o, [--output=OUTPUT]                                          # json or table
                                                                  # Default: table
       [--retry-while-unknown=TIMES]                              # The number of times to retry while there is an unknown verification result (ie. the provider verification is likely still running)
                                                                  # Default: 0
       [--retry-interval=SECONDS]                                 # The time between retries in seconds.
 Use in conjuction with --retry-while-unknown
                                                                  # Default: 10
-      [--dry-run], [--no-dry-run]          # When dry-run is enabled, always exit process with a success code.
+      [--dry-run], [--no-dry-run], [--skip-dry-run]              # When dry-run is enabled, always exit process with a success code.
 Can also be enabled by setting the environment variable PACT_BROKER_CAN_I_DEPLOY_DRY_RUN=true.
 This mode is useful when setting up your CI/CD pipeline for the first time, or in a 'break glass' situation where you need to knowingly deploy what Pact considers a breaking change.
 For the second scenario, it is recommended to use the environment variable and just set it for the build required to deploy that particular version, so you don't accidentally leave the dry run mode enabled.
                                                                  # Default: false
-  -b, --broker-base-url=BROKER_BASE_URL    # The base URL of the Pact Broker -u, [--broker-username=BROKER_USERNAME]  # Pact Broker basic auth username -p, [--broker-password=BROKER_PASSWORD]  # Pact Broker basic auth password -k, [--broker-token=BROKER_TOKEN]        # Pact Broker bearer token -v, [--verbose], [--no-verbose]          # Verbose output.
+  -b, --broker-base-url=BROKER_BASE_URL                          # The base URL of the Pact Broker -u, [--broker-username=BROKER_USERNAME]                        # Pact Broker basic auth username -p, [--broker-password=BROKER_PASSWORD]                        # Pact Broker basic auth password -k, [--broker-token=BROKER_TOKEN]                              # Pact Broker bearer token -v, [--verbose], [--no-verbose], [--skip-verbose]              # Verbose output.
                                                                  # Default: false

 Description:
   Returns exit code 0 or 1, indicating whether or not the specified application